ESMValGroup/ESMValTool/esmvaltool/utils/recipe_test_workflow/doc/source/user_guide/workflow.rst

 An overview of the workflow
 ---------------------------

-The |CAW| performs the following steps:
+The |RTW| performs the following steps:

 ``install_cold``
   :Description: